premchander-revature/interviewquestions/MCQBasedques.md

 </details>
 </details>

-23. The SQL used by front-end application programs to request data from the DBMS is called _______
+21.The SQL used by front-end application programs to request data from the DBMS is called _______

-- a.
+a.
 DDL

-- b.
+b.
 DML

-- c.
+c.
 SDL

-- d.
+d.
 VDLD

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)